pubh6199-data-viz-with-r/hw6-bart/README.md

 ## 🔍 Project Overview

 This project aimed to display tobacco use and clinic visits.
 Therefore, our graphs are broken down based on weekly and monthly to certain doctors offices.
-This is data that will be used to review lung cancer screening and to hopefully increasae screening rates.
+This is data that will be used to review lung cancer screening and to hopefully increase screening rates.
 ## 📊 Final Write-up